 his wish that no one be with them on these homestyle private

-The one exception on these trips was, however, Williamson's
+The one exception on these trips was, however, Willson's

 Siamese cat Mon Cher, which delighted Emile.

-now-famous 1969 blue Cadillac "Stonewall Car"!
+now-famous 1969 blue convertible "Stonewall Car"!
 Emile called

 she always specially made Emile's favorite dish: Cornish